 — John Richardson – lawyer for "U.S. persons" abroad (@ExpatriationLaw) December 7, 2022

 As the article referenced in the above tweet makes clear, a very small percentage of Canadians can expect their retirements to be funded by pensions.
 The message is that individuals have an obligation to themselves and to their families to engage in responsible financial and retirement planning.
 Governments have a clear, important and sustainable interest in assisting their residents to achieve and maintain financial stability.
-The tax laws in every country have provisions in their tax codes to facilitate this planning.
+The tax laws in every country have provisions in their tax codes to both incentivize and facilitate this planning.
 They facilitate planning planning vehicles through provisions in their tax codes.
 Almost all of these planning vehicles are based on “before tax” advantaged vehicles (RRSP or Conventional IRA) or “after tax” vehicles (TFSA or ROTH IRA) which allow for tax free growth.
 Canada is home to many people who are dual Canada/US citizens.
 Canadian residents who are also U.S. citizens are subject to the U.S. tax code.
 This means that they are required to comply with the tax codes of both Canada and the United States (two of the most complex tax regimes in the world).
 But, what happens when the financial planning provisions in Canada’s tax law are not recognized in the tax code of the United States?
 What Canada giveth, the U.S. (possibly) taxeth.

 I am frequently asked by Canadian residents who are US citizens whether they should open a TFSA (“Tax Free Savings Account”) in Canada.
 The purpose of this post is to discuss this very issue.
 As usual there is no “one size fits all answer” that is correct for everybody.
 In order to analyze this question I am joined by Oliver Wagner of “1040 Abroad” who has provided his thoughts, experience, commentary and some sample tax US tax returns which illustrate the various principles.